 The Latest: Visitors held in Notre Dame pray after attack

-Paris police say an unidentified assailant has attacked a police officer near the Notre Dame Cathedral, and the officer ... .
 Police officers seal off the access to Notre Dame cathedral in Paris, France, Tuesday, June 6, 2017.
+Paris police say an unidentified assailant has attacked a police officer near the Notre Dame Cathedral, and the officer then shot and wounded the attacker.

 Comments